How Stress Could be Causing Your Acne Breakouts

 Get help from professionals.

-Having a chronic skin condition in itself is stressful, and sometimes, we don’t realise all of the horrible things we say to ourselves throughout the day!
-Seeking help from a mental health professional or therapist can help to give you solutions to how you feel about your skin and ways you can reframe your thoughts so they’re not as horrible.
-When my acne was at its worst, I would say things like ‘I look so ugly today’, ‘My skin will never heal’, ‘Everyone is staring at my acne’.
+Having a chronic skin condition in itself is stressful.
+Seeking help from a mental health professional or therapist can help to give you solutions.
+They can help you work on stress management techniques, how you feel about your skin and ways you can reframe your thoughts about yourself.
+When my acne was at its worst, I would say things like ‘I look so ugly today’, ‘My skin will never heal’, and ‘Everyone is staring at my acne’.
 Now I want you to flip these phrases and imagine a FRIEND was saying these things to you.
 How would you feel?
 Probably rubbish!
 But when we say these things to ourselves, we don’t realise that we are causing even more stress.
 This is where mindset coaches, therapists and talking therapy can intervene and help.

-Sometimes, we need some additional support to help manage our stress levels, and that’s where diet and supplement advice can be useful.
-Chronic stress can deplete the body of certain nutrients which are important for hormones and skin health, and these would need to be replenished through supplementation.
+Chronic stress can deplete the body of certain nutrients which are important for hormones and skin health.
+These include nutrients such as magnesium and zinc.
+As well, nutrients such as vitamin C and B vitamins are important to help support mood and adrenal health.
+Usually, these deficiencies can’t be corrected through food alone, so they need to be replenished through supplementation.
 As well, high-strength herbal blends can help to promote a sense of calm, aiding with sleep.
 If this is something you’d like to chat about, get in touch and we can see if nutrition sessions could help you with both stress and acne.

 Helping you to live a healthy, happy, confident life